wicadmin/LTE-Modem-Dashboard/README.md

  ## Fusion Table API
  1. Now, we need a utlity to populate the Fusion Table we get from the modem.
 To do so, we'll use [this](https://github.com/fusiontables/fusion-tables-api-samples/tree/master/ftapi) utility.
 We only need to get the ftapi folder.
 Infomation on how to setup the credential and other access can be found in it's [README.html](https://github.com/fusiontables/fusion-tables-api-samples/blob/master/ftapi/README.html) file (which you'll want to view in a browser after downloading).
+ 2. You'll want to also incorporate this [PR](https://github.com/fusiontables/fusion-tables-api-samples/pull/62).
  2. Place the ftapi folder and all its content in `/root/`

  ## Get Modem Data
  1. Simply place the `getModemData.sh` file in `/root/ftapi/`
  2. Make it executable (if required) by issuing `chmod +x /root/ftapi/getModemData.sh`
  3. Open `getModemData.sh` and replace `<YOUR_TABLEID>` with the Table ID of your table noted down in Step 4 of the first setup section.
- 4. OPTIONAL - If you want to run this everytime your system starts, put the following line in /etc/rc.local just before `exit 0`
+ 4. OPTIONAL - If you want to run this everytime your system starts, put the following line in `/etc/rc.local` just before `exit 0`
  * `/root/ftapi/getModemData.sh &`

  ## Dashboard